How to pay international contractors in India

 Apr 13, 2023

-Before you receive your first invoice, read on to learn what you need to know to correctly classify contractors, onboard them, and pay them according to India's labor laws.
+Before you receive your first invoice, read on to learn what you need to know to correctly classify contractors, onboard them, and pay them according to India's labor laws in our guide below.

 Classifying Indian workers correctly is crucial.
 Misclassifying employees as contractors can result in steep fines, back pay on entitlements, and maybe even jail time from Indian courts.

-To help employers determine whether a hire meets the criteria for an employee or independent contractor, the courts created a series of "tests."
-The courts and other regulatory authorities look at all aspects of a working arrangement and employee relationship to determine classification.
-A single misclassification test usually isn't enough to decide one way or the other.
+To help employers determine whether a hire meets the criteria for an employee or independent contractor, the courts and other regulatory authorities look at all aspects of a working arrangement.
+They assess various factors to determine whether an employer-employee relationship exists, including:

 Contractors